Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Ukrainian Energy Minister German Galushchenko, the March 22 attack was the largest on Ukraine's energy infrastructure since a full-scale conflict with Russia broke out in February 2022.

-“The goal is not just to cause damage but to try to bring down the country's energy system on a large scale again, like last year,” he said.
+“The goal is not just to cause damage but also to try to bring down the country's energy system on a large scale again, like last year,” he said.

 Ukrainian President Volodymyr Zelensky, who has urged Western countries to provide more air defense weapons in recent days, condemned the attack and said authorities were working to restore power supplies in nine provinces.